Email spam: United States

 In the United States, many states enacted anti-spam laws during the late 1990s and early 2000s.
 All of these were subsequently superseded by the CAN-SPAM Act of 2003, which was in many cases less restrictive.
 CAN-SPAM also preempted any further state legislation, but it left related laws not specific to e-mail intact.
 Courts have ruled that spam can constitute, for example, trespass to chattels.

 Bulk commercial email does not violate CAN-SPAM, provided that it meets certain criteria, such as a truthful subject line, no forged information in the headers.
 If it fails to comply with any of these requirements it is illegal.
 Those opposing spam greeted the new law with dismay and disappointment, almost immediately dubbing it the "You Can Spam" Act.

-In practice, it had a little positive impact.
+In practice, it had little positive impact.
 In 2004, less than one percent of spam complied with CAN-SPAM, although a 2005 review by the Federal Trade Commission claimed that the amount of sexually explicit spam had significantly decreased since 2003 and the total volume had begun to level off.
 Many other observers viewed it as having failed, although there have been several high-profile prosecutions.